cs20m002/MTP_Federated_Learning/README.md

-##Titile
+## Title
-## To study and understand the behaviour of Federated Learning using GMMs
+To study and understand the behaviour of Federated Learning using GMMs